viniciusmorgado/viniciusmorgado/README.md

 <p align="left">
   Hi there 👋

-I'm Software Engineering student, backend developer with .NET Core, enthusiastic about technology and the autonomy it provides for individuals and organizations to make a positive impact on people's lives, I want to contribute to opensource and projects with social impact.
+I'm Software Engineer currently coding with CSharp, enthusiastic about technology and the autonomy it provides for individuals and organizations to make a positive impact on people's lives, I want to contribute to opensource and projects with social impact.
 </p>

 <p align="left">